Continue reading Read smartphone accelerometer data on a website

 I’m currently working at a custom messaging system, which will users to exchange encrypted messages.
-To achieve this, I bought a ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
+To achieve this I bought an ENC28J60 powered ethernet module, which can be used to connect an Arduino to the Internet (or any other microcontroller that supports SPI).
 In this short article I want to show you how to connect this module and get it up and running in no time!
 Continue reading How to connect your Arduino to the Internet with the ENC28J60

 In this article I’ll take a look at how to write Windows 10 apps and I’ll guide you through the steps you’ll have to take to create a runnable ‘Hello World’ example app.